argoproj/argo-workflows/docs/resource-duration.md

 ![alpha](assets/alpha.svg)

-Argo Workflows provides an indication of how much resource your workflow has used and saves this information.
+Argo Workflows provides an indication of how much resource your workflow has requested and saves this information.
 This is intended to be an **indicative but not accurate** value.

 ## Configuration

-This is only set if [the feature flags is enabled in config](workflow-controller-configmap.yaml).
+This is turned on only if [the `resourcesDuration` flag is enabled in config](workflow-controller-configmap.yaml).

 ## Calculation